Strong Secrecy from Channel Resolvability: Secrecy from Channel Resolvability for Shannon's Cipher System

-The fact that secrecy capacity is identical for all metrics~$\metric{i}$ with $i\in\intseq{2}{6}$ suggests that asymptotic statistical independence is indeed a fundamental measure of secrecy.

-Note that the coding scheme used in Theorem~\ref{th:key_resolvability} extracts the \emph{source intrinsic randomness} of $(\calK,\{p_{\rvK^n}\}_{n\geq 1})$ to protect the message with a one-time pad.
-Nevertheless, the message is kept secret from the eavesdropper because the encoder exploits the randomness of the source to control the distribution of the eavesdropper's observation; hence, the coding mechanism for secure communication is closer to channel resolvability, which we confirm in the next section.
+The coding scheme used in Theorem~\ref{th:key_resolvability} extracts the \emph{source intrinsic randomness} of $(\calK,\{p_{{\mathbf{K}}}\}_{n\geq 1})$ to protect the message with a one-time pad.
+Nevertheless, the message is kept secret from the eavesdropper because the encoder exploits the randomness of the source to control the distribution of the eavesdropper's observation; hence, the coding mechanism for secure communication can be interpreted as channel resolvability, which we confirm in the next section.
+From a cryptographic perspective, Theorem~\ref{th:key_resolvability} shows that the secure communication rate is maximized if the legitimate terminals make sure that their keys are almost perfectly uniform.
+This has operational significance in a practical situation if the mechanism providing secret keys is biased and does not yield perfectly uniform keys.
+Finally, the fact that $C_{\textnormal{ SC}}^{(i)}$ remains identical for all metrics~$\metric{i}$ with $i\in\intseq{2}{6}$ suggests that asymptotic statistical independence is indeed a fundamental measure of secrecy.